U.S. military top brass self-isolating after Coast Guard No.2 tests positive for coronavirus

-WASHINGTON (Reuters) - The U.S. military’s Joint Chiefs of Staff have almost entirely gone into self-quarantine after the Coast Guard’s No. 2 tested positive for the novel coronavirus following a top-level meeting at the Pentagon last week, U.S. officials said on Tuesday.
+WASHINGTON (Reuters) - The U.S. military’s Joint Chiefs of Staff have almost entirely gone into self-quarantine after the Coast Guard’s No. 2 tested positive for the novel coronavirus following top-level meetings at the Pentagon last week, U.S. officials said on Tuesday.

 U.S. defense officials, speaking on condition of anonymity, stressed that the military’s top brass - with the exception of the Coast Guard vice commandant, Admiral Charles Ray - had all tested negative so far and were still carrying out their duties.

-But the disclosure risks adding to a growing sense of uncertainty about operations at the highest levels here of the U.S. government after President Donald Trump himself contracted the illness, along with senior White House staff and other Republican leaders.
-The rise in cases among officials in Washington is not disrupting the U.S. government, the White House said.
+But the disclosure risks adding to a growing sense of uncertainty about operations at the highest levels here of the U.S. government after President Donald Trump himself was infected, along with senior White House staff and other Republican leaders.
+The White House said the rise in cases among officials in Washington has not disrupted the government.

+Representative Adam Smith, chairman of the Democratic-led House Armed Services Committee, issued a terse statement taking aim at Trump and warning “our adversaries are always looking for any weakness to exploit.”

+“While our military can still operate while leadership is quarantined, the national security implications of the President’s recklessness cannot be overstated,” Smith said.

 All potential close contacts from Ray’s meetings at the Pentagon were tested Tuesday morning and that none of them exhibited symptoms, Pentagon spokesman Jonathan Hoffman said in a statement.